karlfloersch/optimism/docs/design/op-supervisor-v2.md

 Show in a test that it is possible to trigger the rollback logic in the op-supervisor-v2 using a devstack test

 Implementation plan
-- [ ] Define rollback API within supervisor-v2: for a given chain, stop op-node; use Engine API forkchoiceUpdated to set head/safe to the parent of the invalid block (fallback to `debug_setHead` if needed); clear op-node safe DB; restart op-node.
+- [x] Define rollback API within supervisor-v2: dev-only `POST /admin/rollback { back_n_blocks }`; stop embedded op-node; roll back EL via `debug_setHead` (fallback path); restart a fresh embedded op-node with empty safe DB; resume polling.
 - [ ] Persist denylist entry before initiating rollback to ensure op-node does not re-accept the same payload.
-- [ ] E2E: sysgo harness test that injects a known denylisted payload and verifies automatic rollback and forward progress past the height.
+- [x] System test: sysgo-based test validates mechanics — head regresses immediately after rollback and re-advances back to at least the pre-rollback height (no denylist yet, so it returns to the same tip).

+Current status (M2):
+- Admin rollback endpoint implemented in `op-supervisor-v2` and managed op-node lifecycle supports replace-and-restart.
+- Sysgo preset test `TestSupervisorV2Rollback` added; asserts both rollback and recovery (regression then return-to-tip).
+No denylist interaction yet.

 ### 3. Add denylist